Guide to Ethiopian Yirgacheffe Coffee Beans

 But as the beans roasted, they permeated the air with a lovely aroma.
 It was this heavenly fragrance that caused the monks to relent.
 Realizing their mistake, they quickly salvaged the beans from the fire, preserved them in water, and brewed the world’s first cup of coffee (1).

 To this day, Ethiopians still perform a traditional coffee ceremony for guests.
 First, green coffee beans are roasted until they begin to smoke.
 And as the coffee beans smoke, the host gives their guests a chance to inhale the aroma of these fresh-roasted beans.
 Then, the roasted beans are ground into a powder with a mortar and pestle, brewed in special clay pots, and served in small cups with a spoonful of sugar.

 Ethiopian Coffee Regions

-While Yirgacheffe is part of the Sidamo region, its exceptional coffee has earned its d recognition as its own micro-region.
+While Yirgacheffe is part of the Sidamo region, its exceptional coffee has earned it recognition as its own micro-region.

 Yirgacheffe Coffee Cultivation

 Yirgacheffe coffee is one of the world’s best coffee beans, and farmers cultivate it in the Sidamo region’s southern Ethiopian mountain town of Yirgacheffe.
-Yirgacheffe beans are grown between 1,600 and 2,400 meters above sea level by the Yirgacheffe Coffee Farmers’ Cooperative Union (YCFCU)—a collection of 28 members representing more than 45,000 coffee farmers.
+Yirgacheffe coffee is grown between 1,600 and 2,400 meters above sea level by the Yirgacheffe Coffee Farmers’ Cooperative Union (YCFCU)—a collection of 28 members representing more than 45,000 coffee farmers.

-This micro-region’s high elevation and tropical climate produce beans that run the gamut in flavor from floral to herbal.
+This micro-region’s high elevation and tropical climate produce beans that run the gamut in flavour from floral to herbal.